GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 According to the result  we get top 5 percentage of sale and returns by product sub category such as Women, Mens, Comics, Children and Academic.
 In this objective CTEs are used for finding the solution. inner Join is used for join the two table Transactons and Prod_cat_info.
 Where is used for filtering the data.
 Group by and Order by are used for sorting the data.
+This analysis offers insights into the best-performing product subcategories, guiding inventory management, marketing strategies, and product promotions to optimize sales and enhance profitability

 # Bussiness Objective(11): For all customers age between 25 to 35 years find what is the net total revenue generated by these customers in the last 30 days of transactions from max transaction date available in the data?